DorD-hyunjin/DorD-hyunjin/README.md

 ## 🤸‍♀️🤸‍ If you also want to study with me, look here ! 🤸‍♀️🤸‍

 ### what i want🌞🌈
-💭 Github Collaboration Experience <br/>
+💭 Github Collaboration experience <br/>

 💭 small project experience<br/>